-Nanseikan trains in the hall of St Pius X Primary School, 431 Waterdale Rd, Heidelberg West, Victoria.
+Hall of St Pius X Primary School, 431 Waterdale Rd, Heidelberg West, Victoria.

 View Nanseikan Kendo Club in a larger map

 Bowing and meditation are an integral part of Kendo.
 These rituals help to develop mindfulness, readiness and mental focus.
 They have no inherent religious significance.
-Some people of strong religious faith (particularly those from the Abrahamic religions) may have concerns based on incomplete information about kendo and Japanese culture.
-If this is the case, please contact the Instructor in person for more information.

 Japanese is still very much the main language of instruction.
 Kendo students learn to recognise commands in Japanese, as well as how to count and say please and thank you.
 For an idea about what kind of words we use, please see the glossary at the back of the beginners' handbook found here.
 Later on they will learn to participate in and even referee a Kendo match understanding and using only Japanese.